- All-On-Four Dental Implants

 Simple cleans are usually pain free – though we do offer a topical anaesthetic cream if you are concerned.
 We offer longer appointments to prevent pain and discomfort as this means that the hygienist can take all the time they need to gently clean the teeth and gums.

-A clean and healthy mouth improves your appearance and gives you fresh breath.
-Research has shown that good cleaning significantly reduces the risk of filling replacement, new cavities, gum recession, food trapping and teeth drifting.
-Gum disease is also linked to Heart disease and there are concerns about poor gum health and pregnancy.
+A clean and healthy mouth enhances your appearance and gives you fresh breath.
+Research has shown that good cleaning minimizes the danger of filling replacement, new cavities, gum recession, food trapping, and teeth movements.
+We know that gum disease is also linked to Heart disease and concerns about poor gum health and pregnancy.

 Every Malo Smile USA Hygienist is specially trained for cleaning and will spend much longer with you.
-They are also experts in coaching and motivating you to correctly look after your teeth and gums.
+We also try to coach and motivate you to look after your teeth and gums correctly. 🙂

 Good Oral Hygiene is essential.
 Professional cleanings are also extremely important because once plaque has hardened and built up, or become tartar, only a dentist or dental therapist/hygienist can remove it.